OCTOBER 22, 2020 / Skincare

 Unlike my favorites listed below that are thicker creams great for the winter months.

-Necessaire The Body Moisturizer This moisturizer isn’t too thick but not light.
+Necessaire The Body Moisturizer This moisturizer isn’t too thick or thin.
 It’s just in between.
 It is formulated with antioxidants, fatty acids, and hydrating properties.
+Exactly what our skin craves come these drier months.

 Necessaire The Body Serum Is impressive.
 You can use this under any moisturizer to kick the hydration up a notch.
 It is a hyaluronic acid-based serum also formulated with niacinamide, panthenol, and ceramides—all great ingredients for the skin.

 CeraVe Moisturizing Cream in the tub!
 I love this particular one because it comes with a pump.
-This is a fan favorite for good reasons.
-It’s thick but not too thick.
-It’s hydrating and soothing.
-It is formulated with ceramides, which is always a great ingredient.
-This moisturizer is straight to the point and gets the job done.
-Love it.
+This is a fan favorite, and an oldie but a goodie for a reason.
+It’s thick, hydrating and soothing.
+It is formulated with ceramides, a hydrating and replenishing ingredient.
 The Necessaire Hyaluronic Acid serum would go nicely under this.

 Take Care of Your Hands and Feet